Day of Rage (Bahrain): Death of Fadhel Al-Matrook

-Al-Matrook's father died when he was 8.
-He was married with two children, a 5-year-old son, Hussain and a 2-year-old daughter, Ruqayya.
-He was unemployed and had been arrested once before, his brother reported.
-Al-Matrook lived in his father's house; his housing request goes back seven years before his death.
+Al-Matrook was married with two children, a 5-year-old son and a 2-year-old daughter.
+His father died when he was 8.
+Al-Matrook was unemployed and had been arrested once before, his brother reported.
+Al-Matrook lived in his father's house; his housing request went back seven years before his death.

-On 15 February, funeral procession of Ali Abdulhadi Mushaima, who died the previous day took place.
+On 15 February, the funeral procession of Ali Abdulhadi Mushaima, killed the previous day, took place.
 The march was authorized.
 It was organized that the body be taken from the Salmaniya medical complex and then carried to the cemetery in Al Daih for burial.
 According to eyewitnesses, more than 2,000 were starting to gather by the hospital gates in order to take part in the procession, when riot police used tear gas and shotguns to disperse the crowd.
-One man, Fadhel Al-Matrook, died in hospital after getting shot by shotgun pellets.
+One man, Fadhel Al-Matrook, died in hospital after getting shot by birdshot pellets.
 Al-Matrook's brother, who was near him, told the local newspaper Al Wasat that his brother was shot from a very short distance, 2 to 5 meters away, which caused internal bleeding and punctured his lungs.
 According to witnesses, at least 25 were injured as a result of police rubber bullets, tear gas and shotgun.

-An eyewitness who was injured called Shaker Mohammed Abdulhussain told Al Wasat that police cars were parked near Salmaniya Medical Complex gates where the funeral was supposed to move out from.
+An eyewitness, Shaker Mohammed Abdulhussain, who was also injured, told Al Wasat that police cars were parked near the Salmaniya Medical Complex gates where the funeral was supposed to move out from.
 To prevent clashes between mourners and riot police, mourners formed a human chain in which Shaker was standing next to Al-Matrook.
 There were two people speaking to riot police telling them that the youth will ensure that nothing would go wrong.
-Then a man wearing full black came from outside the funeral and threw a stone at riot police, who then started firing rubber bullets and bird pellet gunshot indiscriminately.
-While Shaker and Al-Matrook were trying to help a man who was injured by rubber bullets to his leg, they were shot with bird pellet gunshot.
-Shaker was injured in his chest and other parts in the body, while Al-Matrook was injured in his back and died in the hospital.
+Then a man wearing full black came from outside the funeral and threw a stone at riot police, who then started firing rubber bullets and bird pellets indiscriminately.
+While Shaker and Al-Matrook were trying to help a man who was injured by rubber bullets to his leg, they were shot with bird pellets.
+Shaker was injured in his chest and other places, while Al-Matrook was shot in his back and died in the hospital.